Current Track conditions

-Leaders of groups should notify DEC of their intention to stay overnight at any Bibbulmun Track campsites, using a Notice of Intent form.
+Leaders of groups should notify DPAW of their intention to stay overnight at any Bibbulmun Track campsites, using a Notice of Intent form.

 Leaders should note that groups walking the Track and staying overnight night at Bibbulmun Track campsites should not exceed 17 in total.

 Campsite shelters cannot be used by groups of more than 8 until after 6pm.
 Individual walkers have priority over groups in the shelters.
 See the Code of Campsite and the Leave No Trace principles.

-All groups should contact DEC to obtain a Notice of Intent form and submit it one month before they intend to depart for their walk.
+All groups should contact DPAW to obtain a Notice of Intent form and submit it one month before they intend to depart for their walk.

 For the list of group overnight campsite usage please the Groups on Track tab in the relevant Section by Section Guide under Trip Planner on our website.

 The Parks and Wildlife Service conducts a program of prescribed burning operations during spring and autumn each year.
 Prescribed burning operations are undertaken for a variety of reasons, including property protection, fuel reduction and biodiversity management.

 These burns are carefully planned however they may cause disruption to walkers.
 Where prescribed burning operations impact on the Track, temporary diversions will be put in place.
 Where the Track is diverted, walkers should follow the white Waugal trail markers.
 Walkers should always adhere to instructions on signs posted on the Track for their own safety.
 Prescribed burning operations are dependent on appropriate weather conditions and as such, dates for operations are not available in advance.

 As soon as we know a burn is about to take place, we will post the information on the diversions section of the relevant Section by Section guide.
-You can view all active burns on the DEC website.
+You can view all active burns on the DPAW website.